 In the event that a gas or an air bubble was trapped in the cartridge, upright storage will allow it to reach the top (outlet) of cartridge to be eliminated during the initial purge. (remember to purge with the cartridge pointing up).TOP

-Activator exposed to high temperatures during transport or storage will break down and loose strength, this will generally show up as a slow, uneven or incomplete cure.
+Activator exposed to high temperatures during transport or storage will break down and lose strength, this will generally show up as a slow, uneven or incomplete cure.

-Activator stored correctly will last for a year or more but will slowly over time loose reactivity.
+Activator stored correctly will last for a year or more but will slowly over time lose reactivity.

 High temperature decomposition of the activator can also release gasses into the activator component.